 Finding: The floor plans provided indicate a window in each habitable room but not on each wall overlooking common open space, parking areas and pedestrian paths.
 The applicant has requested an adjustment to eliminate a window on one wall of habitable rooms.
 The written statement and site plan indicate that exterior lighting will be provided on the buildings, at dwelling entrances and along pedestrian paths.
-To ensure the standard is met the following applies:

 There site plan indicates a fence along the north property line, which is sight-obscuring and does not obstruct the visibility of the dwelling unit entrances from the street.